-If your company currently uses a work uniforms for it employees, the following should sound familiar to you:
+If your company currently uses a work uniform for it’s employees, the following should sound familiar to you:

 “ My employees are just tired of the same old work uniforms.
 They’re ready for something new and fresh, but our company can’t make such a big change to it’s overall brand strategy.
 We’ve even polled the communities we serve for their feedback.
 It seems that our brand doesn’t resonate with our customers like it used to.
 Change can be tough, but do we need to review our uniform program as a way to give our brand a shot in the arm? “